dboeckli/camel-first/README.md

     - Point to a valid `settings.xml` for GitHub dependency resolution.
     - Set local Maven repository outside of Microsoft's cloud (e.g., `C:\development\tools\maven-repo`).
 3. Create a feature branch for your changes.

-### 3. Project Customization
-1. Search for TODOs in the project and update the following:
-    - Rename `group-id` and `artifact-id` in `pom.xml`
-    - Update `name` in `application.yaml`
-    - Ensure all names match your GitHub project name
-2. Rename packages and classes as needed.

 ### 4. GitHub Configuration
 1. Add the following secrets in your GitHub project Action settings: